certtools/intelmq/docs/user/bots.rst

 Each rule consists of *conditions* and *actions*.
-Conditions and actions are dictionaries holding the field names of events and regex-expressions to match values (selection) or set values (action).
+Conditions and actions are dictionaries holding the field names of events and regular expressions to match values (selection) or set values (action).
 All matching rules will be applied in the given order.
 The actions are only performed if all selections apply.